Joel Ivany

-Joel Ivany is a Canadian stage director and artistic director of Against the Grain Theatre in Toronto, Ontario and artistic director of Edmonton Opera.
+Joel Ivany is a Canadian stage director and the founder and first artistic director of Against the Grain Theatre in Toronto, Ontario.
+In November 2021, he was named artistic director of Edmonton Opera.

 He is known for directing adaptations of the Messiah, Don Giovanni, and Così fan tutte.
-Ivany is currently the Program Director for Opera at the Banff Centre.
+Ivany is currently the program director for opera at the Banff Centre.